strives to establish bicycle friendly culture and infrastructure in Saint Paul, Minnesota through

 citizens working for positive change.

 PLEASE JOIN OUR MAILING LIST!
+To do so please contact Jeff or Mike (contact details on contact link).
 We'll send you just 2 e-mails per month informing you of important public meetings, issues or events where you can make your voice heard.
 Help support bicycling in Saint Paul!

 The Saint Paul Bikeways Plan passed the City Council unanimously.
 Over 60 people turned out and 28 signed up to testify.
 We filled Council Chambers.
 Now we need to get the plan implemented!
 Help us and join our e-mail list (by e-mailing Jeff or Andy) or check us out on Facebook https://www.facebook.com/pages/Saint-Paul-Bicycle-Coalition/133657969979958